-- the overall planning, implementation and review of the programme - meeting termly with the partner middle schools and for the effective promotion of PSHEE - ensuring that teachers are aware of, and are responding to, local guidelines and national policy statements in relation of PSHEE. - keeping up to date with other national guidance - implementing relevant curriculum updates - organising the delivery of PSHEE through a team of dedicated teachers - ensuring that a variety of teaching approaches will be used to give students relevant information, to enable issues to be explored, and to acquire appropriate skills see teaching methods and learning approaches
+- the overall planning, implementation and review of the programme for all timetabled lessons. - oversight and review of the tutor programme resources - meeting termly with the partner middle schools and for the effective promotion of PSHEE - ensuring that teachers are aware of, and are responding to, local guidelines and national policy statements in relation of PSHEE. - keeping up to date with other national guidance - implementing relevant curriculum updates - organising the delivery of PSHEE through a team of dedicated teachers and tutor teams - ensuring that a variety of teaching approaches will be used to give students relevant information, to enable issues to be explored, and to acquire appropriate skills see teaching methods and learning approaches